shreyashrestha07/SalaryPrediction/README.md

 ![alt text](https://github.com/shreyashrestha07/SalaryPrediction/blob/main/images/yearsExperienceandsalary.png?raw=true)

-	- We can see a positive correlation between Salary and years of experince.
+	- We can see a positive correlation between Salary and years of experience.
-	- Higher the years of job experience, higher the salary.
+	- Higher the number of years of job experience, higher the salary.

  **ii. milesFromMetropolis and salary**